andreasohlund/AzureServiceBusDLQ/README.md

 #### NServiceBus

+Adds the following application properties to the moved message:

 - `NServiceBus.FailedQ`: Queue name where the message was dead lettered
 - `NServiceBus.ExceptionInfo.ExceptionType`: Dead letter reason
 - `NServiceBus.ExceptionInfo.Message`: Dead letter description

+#### None

+No modifications are done to the moved message.